Make Way for Noddy

 Make Way for Noddy, stylized make way for NODDY or also known as simply Noddy, is an animated television series based on the Noddy character by English children's author Enid Blyton.
-It was broadcast on Channel 5 (later known as Five; in twelve minute segments and as part of the Milkshake! programme) from 2 September 2002 to 7 April 2006.
+It was broadcast with British English dub on Channel 5 (later known as Five; in twelve minute segments and as part of the Milkshake! programme) from 2 September 2002 to 7 April 2006.
 It features music and songs composed by Steven Bernstein and Julie Bernstein, along with Larry Grossman and Lorraine Feather, with the musical direction done by Sharon Sampson and Terry Sampson.

 Premise

 The series changed its format in some ways from previous incarnations of Noddy to take advantage of the CGI medium and to appeal to more contemporary audiences, such as Noddy now also being able to fly a plane as part of his taxi duties and making Master Tubby Bear a more believable character.
 However it largely stuck to what the franchise established prior-hand.
 In addition to the franchise's characters, Make Way for Noddy also introduced actual children voicing the younger characters of the series.